Snyk vulnerability disclosure program: what’s going on behind the scenes?

 Case study: partnership with Johns Hopkins University

-Recently, we worked with researchers from Johns Hopkins University on a large-scale vulnerability disclosure of 57 vulns.
+Recently, we worked with researchers from Johns Hopkins University on a large-scale disclosure of 57 vulnerabilities.

 As part of their thesis, the team at Johns Hopkins University came up with a revolutionary way to automate the finding of vulnerabilities: